UmeanNever/NovelSum/README.md

 `single_dataset_path` (or `multi_datasets_dir`) and `dense_ref_dir` point to the embedding files of your target (input) and source (reference) dataset, respectively.
 The source dataset is optional and can be flexibly chosen based on the use case.
 Both datasets should be embedded and saved in the same manner.
 Please refer to the Data Preparation and Embedding Calculation sections above for detailed guidance.

-If you prefer to omit the reference dataset and skip the information-density computation, you can set `dense_ref_dir` to any dataset (e.g., simply reuse the target dataset or bypass this part in the code) and set `density_powers` to `[0]`.
-This way, the computed diversity will then rely solely on inter-sample distances (via the proximity-weighted sum), which still provides valuable insights.
+If you prefer to omit the reference dataset and skip the information-density computation, you can set `density_powers` to `[0]` and either point `dense_ref_dir` to any dataset (it will have no effect anyway; you can simply use the target dataset) or manually bypass the relevant code.
+This way, the computed diversity will then rely solely on inter-sample distances (via the proximity-weighted sum), which still provides valuable insights, as shown in our ablation study.

 ```
 Usage: python novelsum.py [OPTIONS]